A Journey of Seeking Pressure and Forces in the Nucleon

 where $m$ is the mass of the particle and $n=1,2,3,...$ labels the energy levels that are dependent on the length/volume of the box.
+In this case, $L$ is the volume of the system.
 This dependence shows that the particle exerts a force on the boundary of the well,

 The positive sign means that the force is against the well.
 The wave functions have derivative discontinuities and tend to lower their energies by diffusing over space, which is quite similar to a classical ideal gas in the box.